foursquare/fongo/README.md

 ## Todo

 * more testing
-* the DBObject comparison code is quite right, so sorting is slightly incorrect
+* the DBObject comparison code isn't quite right, so sorting is slightly incorrect

 ## Reporting Bugs and submitting patches